parimal5/k8s-architecture/k8s-ingress-webapp/README.md

 ### 📌 Root Cause

-The official Ingress deployment expects a node labeled with ingress-ready=true, but Kind nodes do not have this label by default.
+The official Ingress deployment expects a node labeled with `ingress-ready=true`, but Kind nodes do not have this label by default.
 Since only the control-plane node has ports 80/443 mapped (via extraPortMappings), the controller must run there.

 ### ✅ Fix